Ravenna/llmsTxtGenerator/content/collections/jobs/mid-level-laravel-developer.md

             content:
               -
                 type: text
-                text: 'Why would you like to work with Thunderbite?'
+                text: 'Why do you love Laravel, Full stack dev, and what is your relationship to coffee?'
       -
         type: listItem
         content: